WHAT'S THE DEAL WITH GMO'S?

-GMO, which is short for Genetically Modified Organism, is an organism that has been changed through genetic engineering.
+GMO, which is short for Genetically Modified Organism, is an organism that has been altered through genetic engineering.

 While many people think this may sound like science fiction, the fact is this technique is being used in many of today's most common foods.
 Whether it's a tomato that has been altered to withstand cold temperatures or an apple that has had its genes altered to keep it from bruising, there is little doubt genetically modified organisms play a very important role in many aspects of modern life.